 The following symptoms indicates a clear of involvement of nervous system.

 Yet the virus is not detected in the brain (frontal lobe and brainstem were checked in some studies).

-Taking following oral supplements (in regular doses) during COVID-19 may help you.
+Taking following oral supplements occasionally may somewhat help you.

 - Vitamin C, specially if you haven't eaten enough citrus fruits (like oranges, lemon, ...), peppers, strawberries, or broccoli for weeks

 - Zinc picolinate / Zinc citrate / Zinc gluconate